cedevspace/PrintNightmare-Fix/README.md

 ```
 Get-ChildItem "LOC" -recurse | Unblock-File
 ```
+NOTE: If you get the error message: "File C:\Something\PrintNightmare-Fix.ps1 cannot be loaded because the execution of scripts is disabled on this system.
+Please see get-help about_signing for more details.", then in that Admin PowerShell terminal, enter this command:

+Set-ExecutionPolicy RemoteSigned

+Once you no longer need to use this script, use the following command to secure PowerShell again:

+Set-ExecutionPolicy Restricted
+## Run The Script
 Once in the correct folder and the PowerShell issue above fixed, type the following command to run the script:
 ```
 .\PrintNightmare-Fix.ps1